 Classics to taste include the Wisconsin Amber, an American lager that balances roasted caramel malts with hops, and the Supper Club, a traditional malt lager.

 Try the Motivational Hippie Robot, a double IPA with fruity, juicy notes.
-Or, if you are in the mood for something more exciting, try the Marconi Plays the Mamba Tropical Sour, a blend of plums and oranges with notes of rose petal and blackberry.
+Or, if you are in the mood for something more exciting, try the Marconi Plays the Mamba Tropical Sour, a blend of plums and oranges with notes of rose petals and blackberries.

 This brewery is founder Levi Funk’s love letter to the Lambic and Lambic-derived products such as Geuzes.
 Lambics are traditional Belgian beers that use spontaneous fermentation and are aged for about three years to create a unique brew.
 Worts sourced from breweries all around Wisconsin are brought together to be transformed.
 It sounds crazy, but Funk Factory must be doing something right because their releases are some of the fastest selling in the industry.

 This niche brewery loves to educate its patrons about the ingredients they use and all the different kinds of brews out there.
 So come ready to expand your beer knowledge as you explore all the funky offerings this factory has on tap.
 Start with the traditional Belgian Lambic, the Meert, a metamorphosized brew that is a delicate balance between earthiness and citric tartness.

 One Barrel Brewing Company

 In honor of their lowly backyard brewing barrel, Madison’s first nano brewery is still doing things one barrel at a time.
 Inside the brewery is the tasting room so patrons can see how approachable craft brewing really is.
 The bar is all about beer where you can get an assortment of drinks like house brews, seasonal offerings, gluten-free beers, wines, and canned cider.